 Choose the International Graduate application and to select "Ed.D. – Instructional Leadership (International)" from the dropdown menu when selecting a major.
 Download recommendation forms by clicking here.

 Wilkes is a leading provider of graduate programming for educators.
 In addition to the doctor of education, Wilkes offers more than two-dozen master's degrees and certificate programs to education professionals around the world.
-Wilkes also offers doctor of nursing practice and doctor of pharmacy degrees, master's degree programs in various fields, and 41 undergraduate majors.
+Wilkes also offers doctor of philosophy in nursing, doctor of nursing practice and doctor of pharmacy degrees, master's degree programs in various fields, and 47 undergraduate majors.